Nickchapman3773/Uranium-Fever/README.md

 - Select `Replace` when prompted `Mod Exists`.

 ## Running 4GB Patcher
-- Navigate to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` and run `FNVpatch.exe`, which will be followed by a confirmatory CMD prompt popup saying `FalloutNV.exe patched!`.
+- Navigate to `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas`.
+	- Steam and GOG users: Run `FNVpatch.exe`, which will be followed by a confirmatory CMD prompt popup saying `FalloutNV.exe patched!` and `FalloutNV_backup.exe` should now have appeared in the folder..
+	- Epic Game Users: Run `Patcher.exe`. `FalloutNV_backup.exe` should now have appeared in the folder.

 > [!caution]
-> Failure to run FNVpatch.exe will result in a pink screen and a **NON-FUNCTIONAL** game.
+> Failure to run patch the game for 4gb will result in a pink screen and a **NON-FUNCTIONAL** game.

 ## Disable Base Address Randomization
 > [!Tip]